dschachinger/colibri/colibri-obix/readme.md

 ## Second Window

 The second screen helps the user to adjust the parameters of the gathered OBIX datapoints and proceed by clicking accept.
-For example, if a *StateParameter* is chosen, additional, but optional states can be added to the parameter description of an OBIX datapoint.
+For example, if a *StateParameter* is chosen, additional but optional states can be added to the parameter description of an OBIX datapoint.

 ## Third Window

-In the third screen the OBIX connector user can interact with the OBIX gateway as well with the Colibri semantic core.
-The Colibri can only observe an OBIX datapoint if the OBIX connector is registered at Colibri and the datapoint is added as a service at Colibri.
-OBIX can also observe PUT messages from the Colibri semantic core through the OBIX connector.
+In the third screen the OBIX connector user can interact with the OBIX gateway as well as with the Colibri semantic core.
+Colibri can only observe an OBIX datapoint if the OBIX connector is registered at Colibri and the datapoint is added as a service at Colibri.
+The OBIX gateway can also observe PUT messages from the Colibri semantic core through the OBIX connector.

 # Open Issues

-*   The OBIX connector only uses a plain CoAP channels without encryption and authentication to communicate with OBIX gateways.
-This connection should be upgraded in the future.
+*   The OBIX connector only uses plain CoAP channels without encryption and authentication to communicate with OBIX gateways.
+This connection should be upgraded in future.
 The [Scandium (SC) - project](https://github.com/eclipse/californium/tree/master/scandium-core), a sub-project of the Californium (Cf) Coap Framework, should be used for this, as Californium is used for CoAP communication in this connector.
 *   The OBIX connector does not use a secure web socket, but only a plain web socket to communicate with Colibri.
-This web socket communication should be upgraded in the future.
+This web socket communication should be upgraded in future.
-*   Histories, alarms and watches as specified in OBIX v1.1 are not handled by the oBIX connector, as they are not so important for Colibri.
-For full conformance with the OBIX standard, the handling of this objects should be included in the OBIX connector.
+*   Histories, alarms and watches as specified in OBIX v1.1 are not handled by the OBIX connector, as they are not extremely important for Colibri.
+For full conformance with the OBIX standard, the handling of these objects should be included in the OBIX connector.
 *   For now, the OBIX connector can only handle OBIX messages in xml-format.
 The connector should be extended to handle json and other formats.
-*   The connector should send SPARQL query messages to the Colibri semantic core to request specific data from the OBIX onthology, for example available parameter types or units.
-Then the connector should process the received SPARQL result sets and execute the according actions.
-This feature is so far only included as a proof of concept with queries saved as Strings, but not with communication to a real onthology.
+*   The connector should send SPARQL query messages to the Colibri semantic core to request specific data from the OBIX ontology, for example available parameter types or units.
+Afterwards, the connector should process the received SPARQL result sets and execute the according actions.
+So far, ths feature is only included as a proof of concept with queries saved as Strings, but not with communication to a real ontology.

 # Tips

 * It may happen that URI's in OBIX lobbies are not correct.
-In this case, the OBIX connector receives an 'Err' OBIX Object and the wrong URI is logged in some form lik this:  `INFO channel.OBIX.CoapChannel - BAD URI: units/lux`.
+In this case, the OBIX connector receives an 'Err' OBIX Object and the wrong URI is logged in some form like this:  `INFO channel.OBIX.CoapChannel - BAD URI: units/lux`.
 Have a look at the log of the OBIX connector if you are missing OBIX datapoints or units.
 * Sometimes the response time of an OBIX gateway can be very long.
 It may occur that the OBIX connector terminates because no response was received from the OBIX gateway, even if the gateway is running and correctly configured in the **config.properties** file.
-In this case, increase the property **timeWaitingForResponseInMilliseconds** in the **config.properties** by a few seconds to give the OBIX gateway more time for a response.
+In this case, increase the property **timeWaitingForResponseInMilliseconds** in the **config.properties** file by a few seconds to give the OBIX gateway more time for a response.

 # External libraries and frameworks in use
 ## Obix Java Toolkit

-The [oBIX toolkit](https://sourceforge.net/projects/obix/) provides a Java software library for implementing oBIX enabled applications.
+The [OBIX toolkit](https://sourceforge.net/projects/obix/) provides a Java software library for implementing OBIX enabled applications.
 The toolkit contains a data model for obj trees, XML encoder/decoder, REST session management, and a Swing diagnostics tool.

 *   included as uncompiled source code